Lushomo167/The-hunt/README.md

 visual studio and
 unsplash (photos).
 Using the visual studio for my html and css codes and Bootstrap as well as the www.w3schools for coding guidance i have sucessfully been able to make majority of my frontend.
+# Features
+1. Sign up page (requires personal and educational information)
+2. Home page which is also the information page
+3.